giulpig/terminal_chess/README.md

 - Study castling (arrocco) carachteristics
   - NOT if king is checked
   - NOT if king moved
-  - NOT if tower moved
+  - NOT if rook moved
   - NOT if king's travel path is under attack
 >
 - When promoting on promotion, give a choice between queen and horse